YuvalArtzi19/tzofim-1/memory-bank/activeContext.md

 3. Test the frontend application by running the client and server together.
 4.  *CORS handling implemented in the backend.*
 5.  *Fixed syntax error in SignupForm.tsx (removed extra closing div tag).*
-5. Fix issues with signup and login functionality in the frontend.
+6.  *Fixed authentication issues by implementing a global auth provider and adding redirection after login/signup.*
 6. Continue implementing additional core features from the MVP scope (e.g., forms, document upload).
 7. Revisit database decision when ready to move beyond mock data.
 8. Address the Git push connection issue when possible.